 The Texas Criminal Defense Lawyers Association (TCDLA) offers services and support to criminal defense lawyers and other legal professionals practicing in the state of Texas.
 Those holding prosecutorial or judiciary positions are not eligible for membership.
 TCDLA memberships include regular attorney, public defender, law student, law professors, and other membership types as approved by the TCDLA board of directors.
 You must be endorsed by an existing TCDLA member to join.
 Membership in the TCDLA is contigent on good standing membership of the State Bar of Texas with exceptions on types of membership.

 Joining the Texas Criminal Defense Lawyers Association can provide many membership benefits including:

-Use this directory to find a Texas criminal defense lawyer in your local area.
+Use this directory to find a Texas criminal defense lawyer or Texas attorneys practicing other areas of law in your local area.
 Start by choosing your county from the list below.